 This article on Flying with the Military was compiled with the help of

 Flt Tigs Douglas-Sim, Media Communications Officer, RAF Lyneham

 There are occasions when film makers want to fly with military aircraft, either as transport to an area which is controlled by the armed forces or to film the aircraft itself.

 Generally, you will find the Royal Air Force helpful and they will usually do their very best to fulfil any reasonable request you may put to them.
 All filming requests should be presented in the first instance to the Station Media Office which you can find from the main switchboard or sometimes from the station’s website.
 For example, if you wish to fly with a Hercules Squadron, then you will probably be contacting the media office at RAF Brize Norton in Oxfordshire

 Be as clear as you can about what you want to achieve.
-Is it air to air, ground to air, do you want to film the aircraft landing or taking off, what environment or country are you thinking of, do you want to film tactical operations or manoeuvres, in fact the same checklist as for civil aerial filming is a good starting point: see “questions to ask”.
+Is it air to air, ground to air, do you want to film the aircraft landing or taking off, what environment or country are you thinking of, do you want to film tactical operations or manoeuvres, in fact it's the same checklist as for civil aerial filming.

 Then it’s a question of budget.
 To hire a military aircraft solely for your own tailor made filming trip is possible but the costs may be prohibitive.
 For example a C130J Hercules will cost you around £ 10,000 per hour or a Puma helicopter around £ 3,500 per hour.